genwi/messager.js/README.md

 PubSub Messaging using localStorage API

-See the example code for usage.
+See the [demo](https://github.com/genwi/messager.js/tree/master/demo) code for usage.

 Try out the demo by opening [this](http://repo-examples.s3.amazonaws.com/messager/demo/one.html) and [this](http://repo-examples.s3.amazonaws.com/messager/demo/two.html) side-by-side in a browser.